No Bernese Mountain Dogs in Vancouver right now

 Bernese Mountain Dogs in Vancouver, right now

-Bernese Mountain Dogs are an uncommon breed in BC rescue.
-The short lifespan (7 to 9 years for most Berners) and high purchase price mean owners rarely surrender lightly, and the dogs that do reach rescue usually come from senior owner re-homes or medical situations the first family could not continue.
-BC SPCA Lower Mainland branches see the most; Vancouver Island and the Okanagan see them rarely.
+Bernese Mountain Dogs are an uncommon breed in Metro Vancouver rescue.
+The short lifespan (7 to 9 years for most Berners) and the $3,000-plus breeder price tag mean owners rarely surrender lightly, and the dogs who do reach rescue usually come from senior owner re-homes, cross-country moves, or medical bills the first family could not continue.
+BC SPCA Vancouver Branch on East 7th sees the most through the Lower Mainland, with occasional placements through Langley Animal Protection Society and Loved at Last.
+The North Shore, Burnaby, Coquitlam, and Maple Ridge are where most Vancouver Berner adopters end up living, because the breed needs space.

-Berners were bred for cold Swiss alpine work and BC winter is friendly to the breed.
-The heavy double coat handles Vancouver rain better than most coats, though a soaked Berner takes hours to dry; plan a towel-and-dry routine at the door.
-Coastal mud sticks to the long coat; weekly brushing minimum.
+Berners were bred for cold Swiss alpine work, and coastal Vancouver winter is friendly to the breed.
+The heavy double coat handles Lower Mainland rain better than most coats, though a soaked Berner takes hours to dry.
+Plan a towel and leg-rinse routine at the door, because coastal mud and rain mixed with the long coat is the daily reality from November through February.
+Weekly thorough brushing is the floor and daily during the two coat-blowing seasons.

-Okanagan summer is the harder match.
-Kelowna and Kamloops July at 35°C is dangerous for a heavy double-coated dog regardless of breed.
-Heat-stress in Berners is a real veterinary emergency.
-Walk only before 9 AM or after 7 PM in summer, never midday, and keep indoor cooling planned for July and August.
-The "lion cut" some owners ask for is not safe; it disrupts the insulation that keeps the dog cooler than it sounds.
+Vancouver summer is the harder match.
+July and August stretches into the high twenties are uncomfortable for a Berner, and wildfire smoke season from July through September is genuinely dangerous for a heavy double-coated dog.
+Walk early morning or after dark in summer, never midday, and skip outdoor exercise on heavy-smoke days.
+Heat-stress is a real veterinary emergency in this breed, and the "lion cut" some owners ask for is not safe because it disrupts the insulation that keeps the dog cooler than the coat suggests.

 Health concerns worth asking the foster about

-Bernese carry one of the heaviest medical-risk profiles of any large breed.
-Histiocytic sarcoma (an aggressive cancer) is the major killer; ongoing research at university veterinary colleges studies the genetics.
-Other concerns: hip and elbow dysplasia, bloat (gastric dilatation, deep-chest breed risk), arthritis with age, and von Willebrand disease (a clotting disorder).
-The foster will tell you the dog's current status; ask about every category and budget for cancer monitoring as the dog ages.
+Bernese carry one of the heaviest medical-risk profiles of any large breed, and the conversation with the foster should be direct.
+Histiocytic sarcoma, an aggressive cancer, is the breed-specific killer and an established Berner pattern documented by the Bernese Mountain Dog Club of Canada and university veterinary research.
+Cancer in general is the leading cause of death across the breed.
+Other concerns: hip and elbow dysplasia, bloat (gastric dilatation, a deep-chest breed risk), degenerative myelopathy, arthritis with age, and von Willebrand disease (a clotting disorder).

 What Berners are actually like to live with